djeada/Stanford-Machine-Learning/slides/stanford_machine_learning_week_06.md

+## Logistic Regression
+In machine learning, classification is the task of predicting a discrete value for a given input.
+An example of this is determining whether an email is spam or not spam.
+Logistic regression is a popular method for classification, which uses the sigmoid function to predict the probability that a given input belongs to a specific class.
+The decision boundary is the line that separates the different classes and can be either linear or non-linear.
+By adding polynomial features to the input data, we can create a non-linear decision boundary that is better able to fit and classify complex data sets.

 ## Classification
 * Y can only have discrete values.
 * For example: 0 = negative class (absence of something) and 1 = positive